 ‘Do realize what God has offered through the favor of Christ?
 Do you remember your disobedient life where you were slaves-to-sin, which made you children of wrath [verses 1-3]?
 The Deliverer has come!
 “Salvation-from-sin” has been offered; by grace exists salvation from that old-life-of-sin, through the Messiah!’

 For an in-depth study of “Salvation”, please select this link, ‘Salvation vs. Eternal Life | Romans 2:7’.

 Ephesians 2:8-9 8For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, 9not a result of works, so that no one may boast.

-Paul is proclaiming twice, practically in the same breath ~
+Paul is stating twice, practically in the same breath, the following announcement ~

 Paul told the same thing to those in Rome that he told this assembly in Ephesus; ‘you are saved out of your slavery-to-sin IF you are “in“ Christ’.

 What does the text say?